offconvex/offconvex.github.io/_posts/2020-11-11-instahide.md

 InstaHide is a new concept: it hides oor "encrypts" images to protect them somewhat,  while still allowing standard deep learning pipelines to be applied on them.
 The deep model is trained entirely on encrypted images.

-- The training speed and accuracy is only slightly worse than vanilla training: one can achieve a test accuracy of ~ 90 percent on CIFAR10 using encrypted images with a computation overhead < 5 percent.
+- The training speed and accuracy is only slightly worse than vanilla training: one can achieve a test accuracy of ~ 90 percent on CIFAR10 using encrypted images with a computation overhead $< 5$ percent.

 - When it comes to privacy, like every other form of cryptography, its security is based upon conjectured difficulty of the underlying computational problem.
 (But we don't expect breaking it to be as difficult as say breaking RSA.)

 ### How InstaHide encryption works

 Here are some details.
-InstaHide  belongs to the class of subset-sum type encryptions, and was inspired by a data augmentation technique called Mixup [2].
+InstaHide  belongs to the class of subset-sum type encryptions, and was inspired by a data augmentation technique called Mixup (ref 2).
 It views images as vectors of pixel values.
 With vectors you can take linear combinations.
 The figure below shows the result of a typical MixUp: adding  0.6 times the bird image  with 0.4 times the airplane image.
 The image labels can also be treated as one-hot vectors, and they are mixed using the same coefficients in front of the image samples.

 <p style="text-align:center;">
 <img src="/assets/mixup.png" width="60%" />